trevordevore/levurehelper-execution_error_dialog/README.md

-# execution_error_dialog Helper
+# Mikey's Error Handler

-The usual more-helpful error dialog handler, updated for use as a Levure Helper
+Started as the usual more-helpful error dialog handler, updated for use as a Levure Helper Added keeping the error lists in a file b/c on mobile the error list doesn't make it to the app